pnp/blog/content/post/how-to-use-a-custom-connector-in-power-automate.md

 \
-Of course we need to have at least a free Spotify account so that we can listen to music that then shall be tweeted about.\
+Of course we need to have at least a free Spotify account so that we can listen to music that then shall be tweeted about.
-Before we can build the connector, we will need to register for Spotify\'s Developer program.
+Before we can build the connector, we will need to register for Spotify's Developer program.
 Once this is done, we can retrieve Spotify content such as album data, playlists and more though Spotify Web API.
-To get user-related data (like the song our user is playing right now) we need to authorize our application so that we are allowed to retrieve this information.\
+To get user-related data (like the song our user is playing right now) we need to authorize our application so that we are allowed to retrieve this information.
 Register our application on Spotify\
 \
 Log into your brand new Spotify for Developers account